pingidentity/pingidentity-devops-getting-started/docs/deployHelm.md

         kubectl create secret generic pingfederate-license --from-file ./pingfederate.lic

         # You will need to include values (see --set below) when you install a chart
-        # instructing the install to use the license secret
+        # instructing the install to use the license secret.
+Addtionaly, you can
+        # include that licenseSecretName in a values.yaml file passed with the -f option

         helm install \
             pingfederate \
             --set licenseSecretName=pingfederate-license \